Back to Blog

 Why a Prenup is a Good Idea-Even If You're Madly in Love

-A prenup can be particularly valuable if:
+A prenup proves particularly valuable if:

-• One partner is contributing a larger deposit
+• One partner contributes a larger deposit

 • One or both partners own property or businesses prior to the relationship